The Complete Guide to Migrating from Zendesk to Trengo

 This is the most crucial part of the migration.
 We reconstruct the tickets and then rebuild the conversation chronologically.

-Create Ticket Shells: Create the tickets in Trengo, setting the initial properties, status, and custom field values that represent the ticket's current or resolved state.
+Create Ticket Shells: Create the base ticket records in Trengo — the ticket object with its initial properties, status, and custom field values that represent the ticket's current or resolved state — but without conversation history attached yet.

 Inject Conversation History: Each message from the Zendesk history must be inserted sequentially against the newly created Trengo ticket ID to faithfully recreate the conversation timeline, preserving authorship and timestamps.